NLnetLabs/krill-manual/source/multi-user/openid-connect-provider.rst

              database which is convenient for demonstration and testing purposes but should not be used in a production setting.

+.. note:: If IPv6 is enabled for Docker then Keycloak may fail to
+          start with error ``failed to resolve interface private``.
+          One way to work around this problem is to append the following to the ``docker run`` command:
+          ``-Djboss.bind.address.private=127.0.0.1 -Djboss.bind.address=0.0.0.0``

 Follow the logs until Keycloak is ready: